 Internet network connections are made through a number of distinct hardware pieces, such as modems, routers, and switches.
 Bad hardware, including an outdated firmware/software, a damaged ethernet cable, or a malfunctioning router, will quickly contribute to issues with call quality.

 While convenient, wireless network connections are simply less robust and reliable compared to a wired connection.
-Signals can be blocked by walls or furniture, and interference can get in the way creating delays in the delivery of data packets.
+Signals are blocked by walls or furniture, and interference gets in the way creating delays in the delivery of data packets.

-Some general network monitoring tools do measure a selection of audio quality factors including packet loss; however, Spearline provides a comprehensive view, and critically, an end-to-end perspective that crosses international carrier networks, going beyond the private network edge into the wider public network that carries genuine customer calls.
+Some general network monitoring tools measure a selection of audio quality factors including packet loss.
+However, Spearline provides a comprehensive view, and critically, an end-to-end perspective that crosses international carrier networks, going beyond the private network edge into the wider public network that carries genuine customer calls.